smaurice101/readthedocs/docs/source/usage.rst

 c. *Viperviz* - Visualization binary for real-time dashboards - runs on MAC/Windows/Linux

 .. important::
    These 3 binaries perform all functions in every TML solution.
-These binaries can be see as microservices that can be instantiated any number of times to scale your solution for
+These binaries can be seen as microservices that can be instantiated any number of times to scale your solution for
    **unlimited data processing**.

+   **These binaries are critical for TML solutions and are the "secret sauce" inside TML.**

 .. list-table::